-It’s been 30 years since Navision 3.00 was released, so to mark its 30th anniversary, we thought we would take a walk down memory lane to explore the solution features then in comparison to what we have in Dynamics 365 Business Central today.
+It’s been 30 years since Navision 3.00 was released, so to mark its 30th anniversary, we thought we would take a walk down memory lane to explore the evolution of Dynamics 365 solution features to what we have in Dynamics 365 Business Central today.

 Navision 3.00 was the first version with the AL programming language which is still in use today, and it was the last version of Dynamics NAV to be released before the solution moved to the Windows version.

 It truly built the foundation for what we do today in Dynamics NAV and Dynamics Business Central and although a lot has changed in the last 30-years, some elements have remained the same.

 Similarities Between Navision 3.00 and Dynamics 365 Business Central Today

 The entire industry has experienced many changes, such as shifting to the cloud and moving to Dynamics 365 Business Central extensions.
 However, there are still several elements and features from Navision 3.00 that are still well and truly alive in Dynamics 365 Business Central.

 t’s truly a testament to how durable the product is and to the developers that created it at the time.
 They got so much right, and it’s incredible to see that so much of the functionality has stood the test of time.
 Except for adding a banking interface (there was no online banking at the time), if you took the original Navision 3.00 technology, the feature set is likely still suitable for many small to medium-sized businesses today.